Uber, Lyft halt Austin service after losing vote over fingerprint checks

 Uber and Lyft have said their existing background checks are thorough and ensure safety, seeing the fingerprint checks as an unnecessary regulation.

-After the results of what was called Proposition 1 in Austin, Lyft said it would halt service on Monday and Uber threatened to do the same.
+After the results of what was called Proposition 1 in Austin, Lyft said it would halt service on Monday and Uber threatened to.
 On Monday, both had suspended services, the City of Austin said.

 The Austin election marked the first time a major U.S. city has put the regulations to a vote.
 The vote was conducted after a petition drive by Ridesharing Works, the political group underwritten by Uber and Lyft.